-The Assurance Intelligence Engine™ uses a patent-pending approach to analyze assessment documentation for oversights, inconsistencies, and errors throughout the information security and privacy assessment process.
-The Assurance Intelligence Engine adds efficiency to HITRUST’s comprehensive assessment review process by adding a layer of automated checks that complement existing, manual reviews to identify potential issues in assessment reports that might otherwise jeopardize the integrity, accuracy, or consistency of information.
+The Assurance Intelligence Engine™ (AIE) uses a patent-pending approach to analyze assessment documentation for oversights, inconsistencies, and errors throughout the information security and privacy assessment process.
+The Assurance Intelligence Engine adds efficiency to the HITRUST comprehensive assessment quality review process by adding a layer of automated checks that complement existing, manual reviews to identify potential issues in assessment submissions that might otherwise jeopardize the integrity, accuracy, or consistency of information.

 During an assessment, the Assurance Intelligence Engine proactively identifies potential issues by performing a real-time analysis against thousands of data points across the body of documentation for an assessment.
 Through the MyCSF platform, the Assurance Intelligence Engine provides detailed descriptions for potential quality issues, the triggering data point(s), and recommended remedial actions.
 The types of potential issues the Assurance Intelligence Engine will identity includes, but is not limited to, the below examples.

 - Scoping description placeholder– The Assurance Intelligence Engine recognizes placeholder, template, or TBD language in the “Admin & Details” section of the assessment and subsequently flags the issue for correction.

 - Missing NA Rationale – The Assurance Intelligence Engine recognizes missing information such as “not applicable” responses that do not have a documented rationale.
 It flags such issues for correction.